-Some cities could be left behind on lead pipe replacements
+The race to replace lead pipes is leaving some communities behind

 Earlier in August, the EPA instructed communities how to document their pipes.
 Money will flow according to the needs of each state, Fox said.
 There is technical assistance available and also easier terms for disadvantaged communities.

 Water testing in Hamtramck, a city of nearly 30,000 surrounded by Detroit, has periodically revealed worrisome levels of lead.
-The city assumes most of its pipes are made of the problem metal and work is underway to replace them.
+The city assumes most of its pipes are made of the problem metal, and work is underway to replace them.

 “We’ve been doing street after street,” said city manager Max Garbarino.